 Today we’ll talk about what’s happening now with Channel Islands National Park, just a few simple — but important — basics, with links on where to go for more information.
 And as our CEO and fun/fearless leader Marlyss Auster rightly puts it, we can all use some time beneath wide skies — complete with memories to last a lifetime.

 - Channel Islands National Park is open — and with their wide-open spaces, there may be no better place to visit.

-- Island Packers is the only boat company that runs trips out to the Channel Islands from Ventura Harbor and they are running trips.
+- Island Packers is the only boat company that runs trips out to the Channel Islands from Ventura Harbor and they are currently running trips to both Anacapa Island and Santa Cruz Island.
 Please check their website for their trip schedules.
 They are offering whale watching trips too.